marikobriggs/mega-impressive-programming-simulator/README.md

 3. Enter the desired **decimal** value and press Enter to convert to binary

 ### How to Format Instructions
-Multiple instruction formats are valid and will run within the Mega Impressive Programming Simulator.
+Multiple instruction formats are valid and will run within the Mega Impressive Programming Simulator; however, the preferred method of input format is the same format as MARS.

 * Case is ignored
 * Registers can be entered with or without dollar signs
 * Registers can be entered by their number or by register
 * Both commas and spaces are handled
+* ``.data`` and ``.text`` are **not** handled

 ### Error Handling
-*
+* The Mega Impressive Programming Simulator is not equipped to deal with bad code -- behavior under these conditions is unpredictable.
+Hopefully your code works!

 ## Tests